austin-starks/Promptimizer/README.md

 This should open the MongoDB shell, indicating that MongoDB is installed and running correctly.

+## Generating Ground Truths

+To steer the model towards the desired behavior, you need to know exactly how you want the model to respond to a wide range of inputs.
+To do this, you will update the file `input.ts` with filenames and inputs you want the model to understand.
+Then, you will execute the script `populateGroundTruth.ts`.
+This script allows you to create ground truths in a semi-automated way.

+## Creating a Scoring Heuristic

+Using some method (such as a large language model), you need to be able to quantify how close your output is to your desired output.
+You can do this using the LLM-based "Prompt Evaluator" within the repo.
+The "Prompt Evaluator" takes the output of the model and the expected output and returns a score.

 ## Running the TypeScript Script

 To run the TypeScript script, you can use `ts-node`.
 Ensure you have `ts-node` installed as described above, and then run the following command: